Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Analysis of the HLS data

 \subsection{Income maps of Japan}

-We present the complete income maps of Japan for the HLS years, as well as 2020 during which HLS was not conducted.
-In the survey years, the non-sampled municipalities are subjected to spatial interpolation.
-In 2020, all the municipalities are subjected to temporal prediction.
-The temporal effect for 2020 is generated from $N(\eta_{Tk},\frac{2}{5}\alpha_k)$ as an increment in $t$ corresponds to a five-year increment.
+Based on the results presented in Figure~\ref{fig:k} and Table~\ref{tab:coverage}, we adopt $K=3$ for the proposed spatio-temporal mixture model in the subsequent analysis.
+Using this model, we constructed the complete income maps of Japan for all HLS survey years as well as for 2020, a year in which HLS was not conducted.

+For the survey years, the maps integrate in-sample estimates for the observed municipalities with spatial interpolations for the unobserved municipalities.
+For 2020, the values for all municipalities were obtained through temporal prediction.
+Specifically, the temporal effect for 2020 is generated from $N(\eta_{Tk},\frac{2}{5}\alpha^2_k)$, where the variance is scaled because the one-unit increment in $t$ in our model corresponds to a five-year period in the HLS rounds.

-Figure~\ref{fig:map_ai} shows the complete maps of the average incomes of Japan.
-The municipalities with darker colours indicate areas with higher incomes.
-The overall shades of the maps tend to become lighter with time.
-For example, the municipalities in the middle of the main island (Honshu) exhibit a much darker colour than those on the western islands (Shikoku and Kyushu).
-However, in 2018, the municipalities with high incomes are mostly concentrated in the metropolitan areas only.
-In 2020, the predicted average incomes exhibit similar patterns to those in 2018.
-We also observe a similar pattern in the median incomes; the results are presented in Supplementary Material.
+Figure~\ref{fig:map_ai} shows the complete maps of average income across Japan.
+Municipalities with darker colours indicate areas with higher income levels.
+A notable observation is that the overall colouration of the maps tends to lighten over time.
+In 1998, for example, municipalities along the coastline of central Honshu exhibit much darker colours than those on the south-western islands of Shikoku and Kyushu.
+By 2018, however, high-income municipalities are increasingly concentrated within metropolitan areas, reflecting a growing disparity between urban and rural regions.
+The predicted average income for 2020 exhibits spatial patterns similar to those observed in 2018.
+A consistent trend is also found in median income, the results of which are presented in the Supplementary Material.

+{ {Figure~\ref{fig:ci_ai}} presents the posterior (predictive) means along with the 95\% credible and prediction intervals of the average income of the municipalities.
+The observed municipalities are plotted in black, whereas the unobserved ones are shown in grey.
+The figure shows that the intervals for the observed municipalities are notably narrower than those for the unobserved ones, indicating that the uncertainty inherent in spatial interpolation is appropriately captured by the model. }